 - 3. In the Import Certificate window perform the following actions: - a) In the Certificate file (.pfx) field, click the ellipsis (...) button, change the extension list to ., browse to the location of the TLS certificate, select the certificate file, and then click Open. - b) In the Password field, type the password that was used to encrypt the private key, and then click OK. - c) In the Select Certificate Store list, select Web Hosting. - d) Click OK. - 4.
 Minimize IIS. - 5.
 Perform the following steps using the Certificate MMC to import the Root CA certificate (if needed). - 6.
-From the Window start menu, type Manage Computer, and then select Manage Computer certificates. - Expand Certificates Local Computer > Trusted Root Certificate Authority. - 8.
-Right-click Certificates, and then select All Tasks > Import. - 9.
-On the Welcome to the Certificate Import Wizard page, click Next. - 10.On the File to Import page, click Browse. - 11.
-From the drop list, select All Files .. - 12.
-Navigate to the folder that contains the .pem file for the root CA certificate. - 13.
-Select the .pem, and then click Open. - 14.On the File to Import page, click Next. - 15.On the Certificate Store page, leave the default selection Trusted Root Certificate Authorities in the Place all certificates in the following store, and then click Next. - 16.On the Completing the Certificate Import Wizard page, click Finish. - 17.
-On the Certificate Import Wizard dialog, click OK. - 18.Close the certlm window.
+From the Window start menu, type Manage Computer, and then select Manage Computer certificates. - 7.
+On the User Account Control dialog, click Yes. - 8.
+Expand Certificates Local Computer > Trusted Root Certificate Authority. - 9.
+Right-click Certificates, and then select All Tasks > Import. - 10.On the Welcome to the Certificate Import Wizard page, click Next. - 11.On the File to Import page, click Browse. - 12.
+From the drop list, select All Files .. - 13.
+Navigate to the folder that contains the .pem file for the root CA certificate. - 14.Select the .pem, and then click Open. - 15.On the File to Import page, click Next. - 16.On the Certificate Store page, leave the default selection Trusted Root Certificate Authorities in the Place all certificates in the following store, and then click Next. - 17.On the Completing the Certificate Import Wizard page, click Finish. - 18.On the Certificate Import Wizard dialog, click OK. - 19.Close the certlm window.